ChocolaMilk92/apple-music-alac-atmos-downloader/README.md

     3. Once the service is running on background. move on to Step 2 by opening another terminal.

 > [!WARNING]
-> The follow script is still in testing stage, I cannot guarantee the script 100% works.
+> The following script is still in the testing stage; I do not guarantee the script will fully work.
 - With **python script** (beta):
     1. Copy the **python script** below:
     ```python